Skip to content

 Learning

-Same as previous ML problems, we can use supervised ( picture and corresponding class) and unsupervised learning.
+Same as previous ML problems, we can use supervised ( picture and corresponding classes) and unsupervised learning.
 For image or voice, the 'self-supervised learning' uses to generate supervisory signals for training data sets by looking at the relationships in the input data.

 GPU vs CPU